-This bill aims to improve the efficiency of the environmental and resource management permit application process in Minnesota by modifying existing requirements and introducing new provisions.
-It mandates that the Pollution Control Agency (PCA) must issue or deny tier 1 permits within 90 days and tier 2 permits within 150 days of application submission.
-The bill also allows local governments to review feedlot permit applications before the completion of environmental reviews and eliminates the requirement for scoping environmental assessment worksheets for projects needing an environmental impact statement (EIS).
-Additionally, it requires petitioners for environmental assessment worksheets to reside in the affected or adjoining counties.
+This bill seeks to improve the efficiency of the environmental and resource management permit application process in Minnesota by modifying existing requirements and introducing new provisions.
+It mandates the Pollution Control Agency (PCA) to issue separate permits for the construction and operation of certain facilities and allows local governments to review feedlot permit applications prior to the completion of environmental reviews.
+The bill eliminates scoping requirements for environmental assessment worksheets for projects needing an environmental impact statement (EIS) and requires petitioners for these worksheets to reside in affected or adjoining counties.
+Additionally, it emphasizes the PCA's responsibility to meet permitting goals by changing "shall" to "must" and introduces new reporting requirements on permitting efficiency, including statistics on tier 2 permits.

 Statutes affected: